jacekkopecky/node-simple-google-openid/README.md

 npm install express simple-google-openid GOOGLE_CLIENT_ID='XXXX...' node server.js
 ```

+## Client-side – the web page in a browser

 Now let's make a Web page (`static/index.html`) that authenticates with Google and uses the protected API above.
 Save this file in `static/index.html` so then you can just start the server above go to [http://localhost:8080/](http://localhost:8080/).